 We or any future strategic partners may be subject to third-party claims for infringement or misappropriation of patent or other proprietary rights.
 If we, our licensors or any future strategic partners are found to infringe a third-party patent or other intellectual property rights, we could be required to pay substantial damages, potentially including treble damages and attorneys' fees, if we are found to have willfully infringed.
 In addition, we, our licensors or any future strategic partners may choose to seek, or be required to seek, a license to technology owned by a third-party, which license may not be available on acceptable terms, if at all.
 Even if a license can be obtained on acceptable terms, the rights may be limited which could give our competitors access to the same technology or intellectual property rights as is licensed to us.
 If we fail to obtain a required license, we may be unable to effectively market certain approved products which could materially harm us.
 Alternatively, we may need to redesign our infringing products, which may be impossible or require substantial time and monetary expenditure.
-In addition, we may find it necessary to pursue claims or initiate lawsuits to protect or enforce our patent or other intellectual property rights.
-The cost to us in litigation or other proceedings relating to patent or other proprietary rights, even if resolved in our favor, could be substantial, and would divert our management's attention from operating the business.
-Most of our competitors would be better able to sustain the costs of complex patent litigation than us because they have substantially greater resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could materially delay our research and development efforts and significantly limit our ability to continue our operations.
+In addition, we may find it necessary to pursue claims or initiate lawsuits to protect or enforce our patent or other intellectual property rights, even if resolved in our favor, could be substantial, and would divert our management's attention from operating the business.
+Most of our competitors would be better able to sustain the costs of complex patent litigation or other proceedings could materially delay our research and development efforts and significantly limit our ability to continue our operations.